warehouse-web/warehouse/content/shop/2023-06-08-issue-2-booklook-shirt.md

     image: /img/05_booklook-issue-2_crochet-by-mika-perlmutter.jpg
     type: images
   - body: >-
-      **This publication is sold via this webshop without any crochet attached to it.**

       Limited edition of 170 copies.
 This publication is made from a washable
       paper: Cuturon X-treme 480.170.
 This is a synthetic paper that doesn’t contain the OEKO TEX label.